chinkulkarni/chinkulkarni.github.io/index.md

 # About Me

-I am a second year Ph.D student advised by [Prof. Ryan Stutsman](http://rstutsman.github.io/) at the [School of Computing, University of Utah](http://www.cs.utah.edu/).
+I am a third year Ph.D student advised by [Prof. Ryan Stutsman](http://rstutsman.github.io/) at the [School of Computing, University of Utah](http://www.cs.utah.edu/).
 I am broadly interested in Distributed Systems, Cloud Computing, and Operating Systems.